tebeka/talks/conda-pyconil-2017/playbook.md

     $ cd /dl/pycon/
     $ cat setup.py

-First we need to install conda-build
+First we need to install conda-build.
+Building can be done in root directory only.
+    $ source deactivate
     $ conda install conda-build

 Now we can create a package

     $ python setup.py bdist_conda

+This is the easiest way if you have simple packages.
+For more complicated setup RTFM.

 We can either give conda the file name to install.
 If you'd like to have your own server to serve packages you can easily do that as well.
+This is super easy to do:

     $ cd /miniconda/conda-bld
     $ python -m http.server